+8600 - TRANSPORTATION

-- 8600 TRANSPORTATION - Students living more than two miles from their home school will be eligible for District-provided bus transportation.
+Students living more than two miles from their home school will be eligible for District-provided bus transportation.
 Students who attend school out of their home school zone will not be eligible for District-provided transportation.

-Special Education/Section 504
+Exceptional Student Education/Section 504

-- 2260.01 SECTION 504 PROCUDURES FOR STUDENTS WITH DISABILITIES - A student is entitled to a free appropriate public education FAPE and may be entitled to Section 504 accommodations if s/he has a physical or mental impairment that substantially limits one (1) or more major life activities. - 2460 EXCEPTIONAL STUDENT EDUCATION - The School Board shall provide a free, appropriate, public education for students with disabilities according to State and Federal laws, rules, and regulations and shall implement the procedures document entitled Exceptional Student Education Policies and Procedures.
+2260.01 SECTION 504 PROCEDURES FOR STUDENTS WITH DISABILITIES

+A student is entitled to a free appropriate public education FAPE and may be entitled to Section 504 accommodations if s/he has a physical or mental impairment that substantially limits one (1) or more major life activities.

+• 2460 - EXCEPTIONAL STUDENT EDUCATION

+The School Board shall provide a free, appropriate, public education for students with disabilities according to State and Federal laws, rules, and regulations and shall implement the procedures document entitled Exceptional Student Education Policies and Procedures (SP &P).

-• FLORIDA STATUTES, SECTION 1003.572 - PUBLIC-PRIVATE COLLABORATION specify the purpose of the collaboration.
+FLORIDA STATUTES, SECTION 1003.572 - PUBLIC-PRIVATE COLLABORATION

+Parents who wish to request public-private collaboration in the educational setting should direct requests to the principal for application of District procedures.
+Requests should be made in writing on District forms and specify the purpose of the collaboration.
 The principal will review requests and provide approval in accordance with statutory guidelines.

-Parents who wish to request public-private collaboration in the educational setting should direct requests to the Principal for application of District procedures.
-Requests should be made in writing on District forms and